Media and Migration

 Migration jumped to the top of the news agenda in 2015 with journalists in Europe, Middle East and Africa reporting the biggest mass movement of people around the world in recent history.
 Television screens and newspapers have been filled with stories about the appalling loss of life and suffering of thousands of people escaping war and poverty.

 But how well are media coping with this story and how is migration being reported in other parts of the world?
-To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration.
-Supporting media to cover migration with more accuracy and humanity is a key part the EJN’s work.
+To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration and created migration reporting guidelines in 2016 that have formed the basis for EJN training of journalists around Europe over last few years.

 Migration Reporting Guidelines

-In response to this crisis the Ethical Journalism Network commissioned Moving Stories in 2015– a review of how media in selected countries have reported on refugees and migrants in a tumultuous year.
+The Ethical Journalism Network commissioned Moving Stories in 2015 – a review of how media in selected countries have reported on refugees and migrants in a tumultuous year.
 The writers and researchers from or working in the 14 countries covered in the report examine the quality of coverage and to highlight reporting problems as well as good work.

 In most countries the story has been dominated by two themes – numbers and emotions.
 Most of the time coverage is politically led with media often following an agenda dominated by loose language and talk of invasion and swarms.
 At other moments the story has been laced with humanity, empathy and a focus on the suffering of those involved.